Ged Matthews talks about Platform Theatre:

-We often collaborate with Ellie Mathieson and Stefan Sloneczny from CSM’s Innovation Business and External Relations (IBER) department and host corporate events, like the Future of Retail conference for WPP (the largest communications organisation in the world).
-At first WPP just wanted to hire the theatre for a one-day conference but, whilst we were giving them the tour, they saw one of the student productions and really loved the inventive use of lighting and materials.
-They hired 12 CSM graduates to make their event more of an immersive experience, and we also partnered with Nigel Barratt and Louise Mari from theatre collective SHUNT to push their ideas and designs.
+We often collaborate with CSM’s Innovation Business and External Relations (IBER) department to host corporate events like the Future of Retail conference for WPP (the largest communications organisation in the world).
+At first WPP just wanted to hire the theatre for a one-day conference, but whilst we were giving them the tour, they saw one of the student productions and really loved the inventive use of lighting and materials.
+They hired 12 CSM graduates to make their event an even more immersive experience.
+We also partnered with Nigel Barratt and Louise Mari from theatre collective SHUNT to push their ideas and designs.
 It was very rewarding to help recent grads get their first creative job and get paid!

 We’re trying to use the energy and the attention that the whole King’s Cross development (the largest in Central London for over 150 years) is getting to make this not just a theatre and a bar, but a creative hub for all these new collaborations, partnerships and activities.
 It’s a valuable resource for CSM and UAL students and graduates, and also an extraordinary springboard into the professional world.